alone2958/vmwarefr-firework-XVM/README.md

 8. Must Be having TPM

-Done Now you can have firework installed on your vmware
+Done Now you can have firework installed on your vm

+Parallels Mode For VMware

+LOW END PCs

+RAM : 2 GB

+CPU : 2 Cores

+GPU : Whatever That Works With VMware

+HardDisk : Must Be SSD With 64GB Of Space

+HIGH END

+RAM : 4GB 8GB 16GB 32GB

+CPU : Cores 4 8 16

+GPU : Whatever That Works With VMware

+HardDisk : Must Be SSD With 256 128 64 GB Of Space